-Held during Ivors Week, just days before The Ivors with Amazon Music, this flagship summit will bring songwriters, composers and the global music industry together to empower music creators with the knowledge, connections and tools needed to thrive in the industry.
+Held during Ivors Week, just days before The Ivors with Amazon Music, this flagship summit brings together top industry voices to empower songwriters and composers with the knowledge, connections and tools needed to thrive in the music industry.

 What to expect